Terms and conditions

 teams placed 2nd and 3rd agree to release their PowerPoint slide submission to

 interested schools that request a copy.
-They also agree to having a video of
+They also agree a video of

 their presentation at the national final placed on the Monetary Policy Challenge